setfloat/overnightaid/README.md

+#Overnight Aid

-***NOTE: In commits PP means Pair Programming***
+\*NOTE: In commits PP means Pair Programming***

-What's the name of your project?
+##What's the name of your project?
 Overnight Aid.

-What problem does it solve?
+##What problem does it solve?
 It helps supply individuals with a weeks worth of clothes, toiletries, food, and other items.

-Who has this problem?
+##Who has this problem?
 People who maybe lost their belongings in a natural disaster or who need to get out of a toxic environment fast and do not have access to basic supplies.

-How does your project solve this problem?
+##How does your project solve this problem?
 We solve it by shipping basic supplies to our customers and provide additional add on packages to suit their various needs.

-What web APIs did it use?
+##What web APIs did it use?
 We utilized Lob (https://lob.com/) to verify the shipping address users input to our site.

-What technologies did it use?
+##What technologies did it use?

+#####Core Languages:
 JavaScript
-Node
-React
-Material UI
 HTML & CSS

-Babel
-Brunch
+#####Servers, Databases, Serverside dependencies
+Body-Parser
+Boom
 Express
+Express-Validation
+Humps
 Knex
+Joi
+JSON Web Token
+Morgan
+Node
 PostgreSQL

-Heroku
+#####External APIs
+Lob

+#####Frameworks & Libraries
+React
+Material UI

+#####Version Control & WorkFlow
 Git
 GitHub

-JSON Web Token
+#####Build Tools:
+Brunch
+Babel

+#####Deployment
+Heroku

+#####Clientside Dependencies
+Axios
+Classnames
 Joi
+Lodash
 React-Cookie
 React-Router

-Axios
+#####Dev-Dependencies
 Eslint
-Boom
-Body-Parser
-Morgan
-Humps
-and more that you can check out in the package.json!

-What was the most valuable piece of User feedback you received?
+##What was the most valuable piece of User feedback you received?
-Most of the user feedback we received was pretty expected but some that we didn't expect was making the mouse into a cursor in certain places and not needing excess buttons.
+We received some great constructive feedback from our user testing session.
+We implemented a cursor change when our mouse hovered our buttons.

+We changed the login/register button to be a logout button when the user is logged in.
+This also provided the functionality of the user being able to log themselves out.

+We had a suggestion to update the wording on our options selections, to make sure that the user knew they were receiving supplies for their pets, not actual pets.
+We took this a step further and added in a description about those items.

-What was the biggest challenge you had to overcome?
+##What was the biggest challenge you had to overcome?
 Partner communication.

 ---------------------------------------------------